WallarooLabs/wally/doc/drafts/sample-stateful-app.md

 ## Defining a Stateful Application

 Have you ever wondered which letter of the alphabet is the most popular?
-If so, you're in luck, since we'll be creating an application that tallies votes for best letter and outputs running totals as the state associated with a letter is updated.
+If so, you're in luck, since we'll be creating an application that tallies votes for best letter and outputs running totals whenever we update the state associated with a letter.

 Here is all the code defining the `Application` object and passing it to the Wallaroo entry point.
 Don't worry if you don't understand what's happening; we'll be covering this piece by piece: